 All conversations in this search are selected.
 Clear selection

-The key is that all conversations that match what you search for are selected, even those not displayed on your screen.
+The key is that all conversations matching what you search for are selected, even those not displayed on your screen.

 Click Delete, and they’ll all be deleted.
 Or click on any other action to apply that action to all selected messages.

-This approach can be used for any searchable criteria in Gmail.
+You can use this approach for any searchable criteria in Gmail.

 Do this